Alaska, Discovering

 2. Watched the Sunrise and Sunset On the Cook Inlet

-It was pure magic to watch the sun come up through the mountain range that stretches along the Cook Inlet.
-Most of our day trips took us on the Old Seward Highway giving us daily views of the Cook Inlet.
+Watching the sunrise over the mountain range stretching along the Cook Inlet was pure magic.
+Most of our day trips took us on the Old Seward Highway, which gave us daily views of the Cook Inlet.
 There are numerous scenic areas and pull-outs to stop to take in the beauty or stretch your legs for a bit.
-If you’re lucky you’ll see a Beluga Whale.
+If you’re lucky, you’ll see a Beluga Whale.
 We were not so lucky.
-There is a tide change in the Cook Inlet as well.
+There is also a tide change in the Cook Inlet.

 20 Incredible Adventures That Made Us Love Alaska